ISFORMULA

 About ISFORMULA 🔗

-Excel's ISFORMULA function offers a straightforward method to determine whether a given cell contains a formula.
-It aids in differentiating between cells that hold manually entered data, like text or numbers, and cells that derive their values through a computation.
-This distinction is particularly useful when auditing or analyzing a worksheet, as it provides clarity on the nature of data within each cell.
-By applying ISFORMULA, one can effortlessly identify which cells contain dynamic formulas that may update based on changes in input values and which cells harbor static values that remain constant.
+The ISFORMULA function in Excel helps you identify if a cell contains a formula.
+It distinguishes between cells with manually entered data, such as text or numbers, and those that derive their values from a formula.
+This is useful when you are auditing or analyzing a worksheet, as it clarifies the type of data each cell contains.
+Use ISFORMULA to easily determine which cells have dynamic formulas that might change with input values and which cells have static values.

 Examples 🔗